awslabs/aws-well-architected-labs/content/Performance Efficiency/100_Labs/100_Monitoring_Windows_EC2_CloudWatch/_index.md

 ## Goals

-* Monitor a Windows EC2 machine to identify cpu and memory bottlenecks
+* Monitor a Windows EC2 machine to identify CPU and memory bottlenecks

 ## Prerequisites